whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 _“It was… pretty bad.”_ Esmeralda sounded worried.

 Mrs. E looked right at her own completely fleshless skull.
 It didn’t seem creepy or spooky.
 It seemed noble, the seat of awareness and reason.
 The empty eyesockets—_what had they done with the eyes and brain?_ she wondered absently—were deep and dark.
-When she looked into them, she saw a faint glimmer of light, like foxfire, or like a distant lantern seen through fog.
-Curious, she looked more closely; and suddenly, with a rush of vertigo, she realized that what she was being pulled, was slipping into her own dead eyes, into those whirlpools of darkness funneling down and away so far.
+Looking into them was like looking into a vast echoing space.
+And in that space... she saw a faint distant glimmer of light, like foxfire, or like a dim lantern seen through fog a long way off.
+Curious, she looked more closely; and suddenly, with a rush of vertigo, she realized that what she was being pulled, was slipping into her own dead eyes, into those whirlpools of darkness funneling down and away.
+She was going into her own skull.

-She passed into her skull through the left socket.
+She passed in through the left socket.
 Inside it was a vast dark space streaked with lights.
 She realized that it was like being in an airplane, flying over distant scattered towns at night.

 It was a great strange landscape she flew above, dark bones of earth piled in ridges and peaks, sawtooth sierras and vast plateaus breaking out into fingered mesas, bone-pale stretches of desert, dark immense forests, scattered luminous cities.
 And above it, hanging like an unimaginable vaulted cathedral, distant starscapes.
 Nebulae and galaxies, swarms and streams of stars, old ones, young ones… Ancient starlight, light born of iron, seeped down from the tremendous glimmering depths, to silver the landscape’s edges, glitter in threads and tarnished stretches of water.